astridyz/Lumi/docs/Installation.md

   We recommend you to add `/libs` to your .gitignore file.
 :::

+- Create your source folder and add a file `bot.lua` in it.

-- Require Lumi folder in your `file.lua`:
+- Require Lumi folder in your `bot.lua`:

 ```lua
 --[[